priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - Plot mapping distributions, expected time shift very small but big velocity deviations.
 - Put results together in slides.
 Present comparisons, overplotting of 2 curves (show interpolation and original result), show distribution of delta v, delta b and delta T, delta n (x-axes), y-axis is number of data points.
-- Gang Kai at NGSFC from mid june.
+- Gang Kai at GSFC from mid june.
 COSPAR starts in 1 Aug.

 ## Meeting 26/3/2026 with Model Devlopers
 more CRs will be better.